olvaffe/olv-notes/graphics/mesa/libdrm.md

   - `drmModeCloseFB` wraps `DRM_IOCTL_MODE_CLOSEFB`
     - it removes the fb without disabling crtc/plane
   - `drmModeDirtyFB` wraps `DRM_IOCTL_MODE_DIRTYFB`
+    - it is only used by xserver modesetting
 - atomic functions
   - `drmModeAtomicAlloc`
   - `drmModeAtomicFree`
   - `drmModeAtomicDuplicate`
   - `drmModeAtomicMerge`
   - `drmModeAtomicSetCursor`
+    - this is not mouse cursor, but the idx into the prop array
   - `drmModeAtomicGetCursor`
   - `drmModeAtomicAddProperty`
   - `drmModeAtomicCommit` wraps `DRM_IOCTL_MODE_ATOMIC`